 Interacting with users on Live Chat

-In Smart IT Universal Client, as a support agent (IT agent in Smart IT with ESChat_Agent permissions), you can use Live Chat to resolve user queries.
-When you receive a new chat request from a self-service user or a BMC Helix Chatbot user from a web client, you can view the chat and join the session.
+In Smart IT Universal Client, as an IT agent with ESChat_Agent permissions, you can use Live Chat to resolve user queries.
+When you receive a new chat request from a self-service user or a BMC Helix Virtual Agent user from a web client, you can view the chat and join the session.
 You can view customer information and use resources to help resolve the user's queries.
 From a chat session, you can also create an incident or a work order in Smart IT.

 Before you begin